AdaCore/gnatstudio/docs/users_guide/projects.rst

 new project files in that directory if necessary and automatically reload the project as needed.
-From that point on, if you use the menu :menuselection:`File --> Open From Project`, GPS see the file from the project extention.
+From that point on, if you use the menu :menuselection:`File --> Open From Project`, GPS see the file from the project extension.
 Open editors will still be editing the same file they were, so you should open the new file in them if needed.